How to Create a Temporary Email Address

 What you need to know about temporary email addresses

 Temporary email addresses are incredibly convenient and a great way to enjoy all the benefits of the internet without the junk that comes with it.
-However, these email addresses are not private, do not come with the same security that many mainstream email providers offer and will often only last a single session.
+However, these email addresses are not private, do not come with the same security that many mainstream email providers offer, and will often only last a single session.
+If you are using one of these services, you may notice that you don’t need a password to access your email.
+Well, neither would someone else.

 That means sharing any identifiable information within these email services puts your privacy at risk so be careful.

-- Sign into your email provider of choice, I’ll use Gmail for this example.
+- Sign in to your email provider of choice, I will use Gmail for this example.

 - Click Save Changes.